anesto-deltoro/strong-types-fn-scala/PITCHME.md

 @title[Approach 1: value classes]

 @snap[north-west]
-## Approach 1: value classes
+## Approach 1
 @snapend

 @snap[midpoint span-100]
 @ul[list-spaced-bullets black text-09]
+- Value classes
   - Wrap a single primitive type and extend the AnyVal abstract class to avoid some runtime costs.
   - One use case is to get the type safety of a data type without the runtime allocation overhead.
 @ulend

 @snapend